 When a person uses Ativan they may appear excessively sleepy, drowsy or intoxicated for no apparent reason.

-What Are The Dangers Caused By Ativan Abuse And Addiction?
+Dangers Caused By Ativan Abuse And Addiction

 When Ativan is used to excess, its properties become magnified, further altering a person’s psychomotor functions.
 This can severely impair a person’s reaction time and make it dangerous to drive a vehicle.

-Over time, the drug will actually create detriment to their mental health instead of alleviating problems as they might of hoped.
+Over time, the drug will actually create a detriment to their mental health instead of alleviating problems as they might have hoped.
 This may surface as depression, rebound anxiety and/or suicide.
 As a person grapples with these conditions, they may take more of the medication as they endeavor to alleviate the symptoms, perpetuating the cycle of addiction.

 When a person becomes tolerant they no longer feel the desired effects, whether they be pleasurable, anxiety-reducing, an intense calm or others.
 To counter this, a person may increase their dosage, or even use another drug in an effort to reach this state.
 The AFP reports “Some patients combine alcohol with benzodiazepines when they are not able to acquire the desired or “needed” effects.”
-Either of these behaviors place a person even more firmly in the crosshairs of overdose.
+Either of these behaviors places a person even more firmly in the crosshairs of overdose.

 Withdrawal isn’t only painful and uncomfortable in the case of benzodiazepines.
 Along with alcohol, benzos are one of the only drugs which produce fatal withdrawals, marked by seizures and delirium tremens (DTs).
 While symptoms don’t always go this far, those who have used the drug heavily, for longer periods of time are more susceptible to the risk.